commandlayer/agent-cards/COMPLIANCE .md

   -  ommons vs Commercial classes are used correctly.
  - All changes are logged in RESOLUTION.md.
  - Security practices in SECURITY.md and SECURITY_PROVENANCE.md are followed.

-If any of the above are false, you’re running in experimental territory and should not present your setup as canonical or production-grade.